 5. 52 Yule Terrace, Blackburn, Bathgate, EH47 7HW, West Lothian

 Okay, so this filming location is not technically in Edinburgh but near enough.
-The little village of Blackburn in Bathgate is where the exterior of Renton’s dad’s house is situated.
+The little village of Blackburn is where the exterior of Renton’s dad’s house is situated.
 Thanks so much to ‘F’ in the comments for bringing this one to my attention!
 I knew the location was in Blackburn but no clue where.

 6. Northview Court, Leith, EH4 4HG/6 Greendykes Road, EH16 4JN

 There’s a little bit of CGI around this filming location!
 Both Northview Court and Greendykes Road represent Spud’s apartment building at various points throughout the film.
 Because the apartment building is set to be demolished in the film, a little bit of computer trickery is needed to embellish the T2 Trainspotting film location.